What is X?

 Where to submit requests

 All legal requests, including preservations, requests for account information (routine and emergency), and content removal requests may be submitted via X’s Legal Request Submissions site available at: t.co/lr or legalrequests.x.com.

 X’s Legal Request Submission site is the designated single point of contact for EU member States’ authorities as provided under Article 11 of Regulation (EU) 2022/2065 (Digital Services Act).

 All legal requests made under Articles 9 and 10 of the Digital Services Act must be provided in English.

 If you experience issues or are requesting access to our Legal Request Submissions site, you may ask for assistance through our web form by selecting “other inquiries” for the type of request.

-Receipt of correspondence by this means is for convenience only and does not waive any objections, including the lack of jurisdiction or proper service.
+Receipt of correspondence by this means does not waive any objections, including the lack of jurisdiction or proper service.

 Non-law enforcement requests should be submitted through our Help Center.